 - Both the cooling and heating modes should be checked to ensure that they are operating properly.
 Though it goes without saying, it is worth mentioning that if they are not working properly, the PTAC unit will not do its intended job of cooling and heating.

 Follow these routine maintenance tips and you can ensure that your PTAC unit will keep you cool – and warm – and that it will last the projected lifespan, or perhaps even longer.
-For any questions regarding ny ptac replacement, care, to schedule maintenance, or to find out more about the purchase and installation of a new unit, give us a call today!
+For any questions regarding PTAC replacement, care, to schedule maintenance, or to find out more about the purchase and installation of a new unit, give us a call today!